oliveirabruno01/always-continue-ChatGPT/README.md

 2 - Enable the "Developer mode" toggle in the top-right corner.

-3 - Click the "Load unpacked" button and select the directory where you saved the extension files.
+3 - Click the "Load unpacked" button and select the "src" directory where you saved the extension files.

 4 - The Always Continue extension will be installed and ready to use.